Work organizational goals: Why do we need them? How do we reach them?

 These measurable and trackable targets work best with a proficient project management software platform that can help you be on top of everything, absolutely every step of the way.

-Attainable
+3. Attainable

 So now we have determined that these goals need to be specific and measurable, trackable and clear, we have to discuss another very real aspect of defining said objectives.
 The aspect in question is the attainability of the goal itself.

 If I am expressing to my team the interest in attaining 30 backlinks every week, then I must be sure that this goal is actually achievable.
-A team of, say, 2 professionals, won’t be able to achieve these sort of targets, and hence, would eventually fail.
+A team of, say, 2 professionals, won’t be able to achieve these sorts of targets, and hence, would eventually fail.

 Failing, that too, failing consistently, can be demoralizing for your team.
 It would hamper the overall motivation with which the team tries so hard to work.
 Therefore, these organizational goals must be attainable.

-Realistic
+4. Realistic

-Now attainable is one thing, realistic is another.
+Now attainable is one thing, and realistic is another.
 For example, an overzealous newbie manager is likely to set unrealistic goals that are closer to fiction than to fact.

 Everyone is bound to get tired of a manager who doesn’t know the limitations and strengths of their team.
-It gives the team a sense that the manager does not really know them or the work.
+It gives the team a sense that the manager does not know them or the work.
 This can make them feel alienated and accountability could take a turn for the worse.

-Time-based
+5. Time-based

 “Goals are dreams with deadlines.” ― Diana Scharf

 You want results so you define goals with the utmost clarity, however, you don’t tell your team when exactly you want them to achieve these goals.
-What do you think happens next?
+What do you think happens next

 The team is bound to forget about these defined rules, and eventually, would start working at their usual pace.
 This would, in the long run, drive the organization even further away from achieving the organization-wide goals.